Managing Partner: Clifford Proudfoot QC

 Lawson Lundell has the leading pensions and employee benefits practice in western Canada, with major clients throughout western and northern Canada and in Ontario, many in the resource and public sectors.
 Solicitors practice exclusively in the area, representing plan sponsors of all types with particular emphasis on trusteed multiemployer pension and benefit plans and corporate DB and DC plans.
 Litigators have a wealth of pension and benefits experience, including defending class actions.
 The firm has significant related expertise in the tax, fiduciary and investment areas.

 Lawson Lundell advises institutional and private investors and developers who undertake commercial, industrial, institutional, residential and mixed-use projects.
 Clients include pension funds, mining companies, hotel groups, utilities and infrastructure owners.
-This year the firm welcomed three partners, one associate and two paralegals in its Calgary real estate group.
 Lawyers advise on the full range of transactions and property issues, a significant volume of leasing matters, developments involving First Nations and land assembly for major linear infrastructure projects.
 The firm has extensive experience in municipal law and expropriation and includes one of BC’s leading experts in property taxation.

 The firm’s 80 year involvement in the forestry sector today encompasses all elements of the business.
 The firm acts as principal external counsel for one of the two largest forestry companies based in BC.
 In addition to handling commercial and securities matters, lawyers are routinely involved in operational issues including fibre supply, tenure, environmental and occupational safety.